Matthew 12:7

 1 John 1:18

-8 If we say that we have no sin, we deceive
+8 If we say that we have no sin, we deceive ourselves, and

-is faithful and just to forgive us our sins and
+and just to forgive us our sins and to cleanse us from

-to cleanse us from all unrighteousness.
+all unrighteousness.
 10 If we say that we have not sinned, we make

 Him a liar, and His word is not in us.